 Childminders in England are registered with Ofsted or a childminding agency, just like schools and nurseries.
-Only childminders with a “good” or “outstanding” Ofsted rating can offer funded 2-year-old places.
+Only childminders with a “good” or “outstanding” Ofsted rating can offer funded 2-year-old places in England.
+In Wales childminders are registered with CIW.
 They have checks to ensure their suitability (DBS checks) and are insured.
 They have lots of professional training and know about keeping children safe.
 They also do regular risk assessments.
 But even with all this in place, you still need to be able to trust your childminder, so ask as many questions you like and tell them what you’re worried about.
 Chances are they’ll have heard it before and will be able to put your mind at ease.

 Children learn a lot

 Two year olds’ brains are developing quickly.
 They pick up everything around them - what to say and how to behave.
-They are active too and learn new things from trying them out.
-They learn a lot from playing and childminders are trained to make sure the activities they do make the most of this.
+They learn a lot from actively playing and childminders are trained to make sure the activities they do make the most of this.